ta0kira/locking-container/readme.txt

 See simple.cpp for example usage in a single thread. test.cpp contains examples with multiple threads, to include multiple write locks with deadlock prevention.

+For an even more elaborate example, see unit.cpp.
+This contains a unit test of deadlock prevention, which is automatically run by unit.sh.

 This software is released under the BSD License.
 See the individual header files for more information.